NisuSan/base-nuxt-layer/README.md

 Sets or updates the user session data.

 **Parameters**
-  - `data: Layer.SessionData`: The session data to set or update.
+  - `data: Layer.SessionData`: the session data to set or update.

 **Returns**
   - The result of the session update operation.